 Learn Basket Making in Fayl-Billot

 Today’s weavers still use the old methods and old tools to make the baskets; there’s nothing mechanical in sight.
 You can see the story at the Maison de la Vannerie, part of the Fayl-Billot Tourist Office with an English speaking guide.
-Today’s craftspeople produce both traditional baskets and innovative art works which you can see here.
+Today’s craftspeople produce both traditional baskets and innovative artworks which you can see here.

-If you’re in the region in January, make sure you see the annual Basket Makers’ Festival on Saint Antoine’s Day which is the nearest Saturday to January 17 (Saturday Jan 20, 2018).
+If you’re in the region in January, make sure you see the annual Basket Makers’ Festival on Saint Antoine’s Day which is the nearest Saturday to January 17 (Saturday, Jan 20, 2018).
 Check with the local tourist offices as it takes place in any of three locations: Fayl-Billot, Bussières-les-Belmont or Grenant.
-The churches are decorated with special baskets; there’s a religious service, then the the Confrérie des Façonneurs du Noble Osier (Guild of Noble Wicker Workers) parades around the streets before awarding the staff of Saint Antoine to that year’s winner.
+The churches are decorated with special baskets; there’s a religious service, then the Confrérie des Façonneurs du Noble Osier (Guild of Noble Wicker Workers) parades around the streets before awarding the staff of Saint Antoine to that year’s winner.

 Just a short hop northeast from Langres takes you to Anrosey (10 kms or 6 miles) and a long low farmhouse straight out of a children’s fairy tale.
 Enter the main room and you’re surrounded by shelves, groaning with a huge collection of French enamel coffee pots.
-It could be a museum, but in fact it’s part of the jam-making operation of the formidable and extremely busy Jeanne-Marie Collin.
+It could be a museum, but in fact, it’s part of the jam-making operation of the formidable and extremely busy Jeanne-Marie Collin.
 She makes extraordinary jams: raspberry, strawberry, apricot of course, but also more unusual varieties like the old-fashioned medlar.
 You can see her kitchen which is surprisingly small, taste the jams over coffee and of course, buy.
 For anyone interested in jam making, it’s a real treat.

-Drive southeast for 27 kms from Langres (16 miles) to get to the extraordinarily beautiful former abbey of Auberive, a collection of old mellow stone buildings near the source of the Aube river.
+Drive southeast for 27 km from Langres (16 miles) to get to the extraordinarily beautiful former abbey of Auberive, a collection of old mellow stone buildings near the source of the Aube River.
 Founded in the 12th century as part of the order emanating from Clairvaux, the Cistercian abbey was rich, owning farm buildings and mills, lakes and an iron and salt mine.
-The industrious and experienced monks channelled the river waters into canals which today form a wonderful series of waterways, surrounded by trees and flowers.
+The industrious and experienced monks channeled the river waters into canals which today form a wonderful series of waterways, surrounded by trees and flowers.
 The grounds stretch out from the abbey buildings, containing a collection of rare apple trees, at their most spectacular in the spring.
 The complex was rebuilt in the 18th century and it’s those gracious, neo-classical buildings that you see today.

-The Abbey was bought in 2004 by the Volot family who have turned it into an important cultural centre.
+The Abbey was bought in 2004 by the Volot family who have turned it into an important cultural center.
 Each summer from June to October 1, a new contemporary art exhibition fills the long rooms and spills out into the grounds.
 It’s always interesting, sometimes controversial and always worth a visit.